hungctu/hungctu/README.md

 ### Hi there I'm The Hung Nguyen 👋
-#### About me: I am a new graduate student majoring in information systems at Can Tho University.
-I have learned about java, php, c# programming language and spring framework.
-I want to be a fresher java.
+#### About me: Start as software developer.
+I'm learning the new skills to become as Full-Stack Developer.
+Skilled in Java, PHP , Spring, and MySQL.
+I am learning and improving my skills in analyzing and programming websites and android applications using Java and Spring framework.

 ## 🌐Socials
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com//hungnguyen8a1/) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in//thehungnguyenct/)